Skip to main content

 Residency Appeals Process

-The TMDSAS Residency Review Committee will review all appeals on a case-by-case basis and will make a residency determination that is final.
+The TMDSAS Residency Review Committee will review all appeals on a case-by-case basis and will make a residency confirmation that is final.

 • Beginning an Appeal: